 I am a faculty member and have been asked to provide a letter of support for a student.
 Are there guidelines?

-Please refer to the faculty letter template.
+Please refer to the faculty support form.

 How many prizes are offered?

 There will be up to three prizes awarded:

 Yes.
 All students registered and completing an undergraduate degree at UTSC are eligible to apply.

 What are the important deadlines for the Undergraduate Research Forum?